keepthrifty/keepthrifty.github.io/_posts/2016-11-06-odd-couple-procrastination-and-frugality.md

 Here’s an example.
 I recently had to buy some sports equipment for my daughter, prior to the new season.
 To save money, I had planned to take the time to find most of the items used.
 But I waited too long and had to buy them new at the last minute, resulting in a much higher expense.
 I was so frustrated at myself, as my lack of planning had cost our family a couple hundred extra dollars!

-{% assign tweet-text = "I realized that there are times when procrastination can actually help save you money" %}
+But the more I thought about different situations, I realized that there are times when procrastination can actually help save you money.

-But the more I thought about different situations, {% include tweet-link.html %}

 Here are a few examples: